Custom domains, V2 and new embed code options

 Easily ignore your own visits to your website

-That said, there are instances where you want to block your own visits from being tracked on your website (so you don't skew your stats).
+There are instances where you want to block your own visits from being tracked on your website (so you don't skew your stats).
 To do this, we’ve created a function that will block all interaction with our website analytics on that site, just for you.
 All other visitors will be tracked normally, but you loading your site, from your primary browser will be fully blocked.

 Read about how to stop your website analytics from tracking your visits.